AntonioTorres23/OpenGL_Notes/HDR.md

 ![[Pasted image 20251114164910.png]]

-Due to a large number of fragments' color value getting clamped to 1.0, each of the bright fragments have the same
+Due to a large number of fragments' color value getting clamped to 1.0, each of the bright fragments have the exact same white color value in large regions, losing a significant amount of detail and giving it a fake look.

+A solution to this problem would be to reduce the strength of the light sources and ensure